Qingbao/gmp-mpfr-sys/README.md

     GMP sources are miscompiled is unfortunately quite high.
 And if they indeed are miscompiled, the tests are very likely to trigger the compiler-introduced bug.
+ 4. `nightly-f128`, disabled by default.
+This requires the nightly compiler, and adds bindings to [MPFR] methods taking `_Float128`.
+It also requires the C libraries to be built with 128-bit floating-point number support.

 ## Metadata